bails29/Elasticity_curve_analysis/README.md

 2. The data contains:
 1 preprocessed streamflow file containing daily flow percentile and climatological data adapted from PRISM: "processed_flow_sample" and one file containing
     catchment attributes data: "mods" which were compiled and processed separately.
-2. To run the script, change the "root.dir" to the complete file path of where you've stored this data.
+2. To run the script, change the "root.dir" to the complete file path of where you've stored this data and *ensure that the data is stored in a subfolder titled "data"*
 3. "knit" the document